Expensive Things Owned By Gautam Adani, World's Fourth Richest Man

 Rolls-Royce Ghost

 The Rolls-Royce Ghost is the pinnacle of elegance that perfectly fits Gautam Adani’s lifestyle.
-The vehicle is believed to cost around INR 6.21 crores, making it one of the most expensive cars owned by him.
+The vehicle is believed to cost around INR 6.21 crores (S$1.09 million), making it one of the most expensive cars owned by him.

 The vehicle exudes luxury, with large cabin-like seats and out-of-the-world amenities.
-The Rolls-Royce Ghost is a sedan car that comfortably seats up to 5 people.
+The Rolls-Royce Ghost is a sedan car that comfortably seats up to five people.

 Its specifications include a 6.6-litre V12 twin-turbo engine with a maximum torque of 780 Nm and a power output of 562 horsepower.
 It can accelerate from 0 to 100 km/h in only 5 seconds, making it one of the most versatile sedans in the premium car market.